 The offer: She was offered an 11am shower.

 Comment: This is the old way of working – offering consumers services when the Approved Provider has a gap, even though it is not when the consumer wants their assistance.

-Informed Daughter Advocates for her mother: Our friend had been educated by us as to how Consumer Directed Care was supposed to work.
+Informed daughter advocates for her mother: Our friend had been educated by us on how Consumer Directed Care was supposed to work.
 She explained to the Approved Provider that as her Mother had a Consumer Directed Care package she was ENTITLED to the care she needed, at the time she needed it and could choose who would supply it.

 Example 2: Choice of service supplier not offered, sub-standard evening meals given to client

 The need: Marie (not her real name) is 99 and has a goal to live to 100 and receive her letter from the Queen.
 Marie cannot shop or prepare her meals and needs assistance to walk, shower and dress.
 Marie has 3 services a day over each meal.
 Marie had been on the waiting list for a Home Care Package for some time and is finally given a Home Care Package.
 The Approved Provider is aware that Daughterly Care has been providing Marie’s care for 3 years.

 The offer: Marie is not asked if she would like to continue to have her KNOWN CAREGIVERS from Daughterly Care continue to provide her evening services.
 New Approved Provider staff take over the evening meal preparation services.
 No choice was offered to Marie.

 Result: The Provider’s Caregivers are writing in Marie’s Service Book that “the client ate half a pikelet” for dinner.
 Another night she ate “one and a half spoons of beef and rice”.
 Another night they wrote “two spoons of ice cream for dinner”.
 The client’s spirit has fallen.
 She had lost weight and is ‘down’ in her mood and outlook and talks about people “not really caring about her”.